Skip to main content

 Abstract

-Crystallographic preferred orientations (CPOs) commonly develop during the crystal-plastic deformation of rocks and minerals and are widely used to infer strain intensity and geometry, reconstruct deformation conditions, and estimate mechanical anisotropy.
-Numerous methods have been proposed to quantify CPO intensity as a scalar metric, but these metrics can be highly sensitive to their calculation parameters and input data quality.
-Here, we examine the performance of two widely used metrics—the J-index and the M-index—using orientation data from electron backscatter diffraction (EBSD) for a diverse suite of simulated, natural, and experimental specimens.
-We show that ODF-based measures of CPO intensity, such as the J-index, can vary markedly with kernel parameters and may fail to converge to a unique value.
-In contrast, the M-index, when calculated from random-pair misorientation angle histograms, yields stable, reproducible results across a broad range of conditions.
-Monte Carlo resampling demonstrates that M can be accurately described with 95% probability using ~500 orientations for moderate-to-strong CPOs (M ≥ 0.25), whereas weak CPOs (M < 0.1) may require up to ~3,000 unique orientation measurements.
-These findings form the basis of a recommended, standardised practice to ensure that CPO intensity values are both reproducible and comparable across similar geological and experimental contexts.
+Crystallographic preferred orientations (CPOs) commonly develop during the crystal-plastic deformation of rocks and minerals, and are widely used to infer strain intensity and geometry, reconstruct deformation conditions, and estimate mechanical anisotropy.
+Although CPO intensity is often quantified using scalar metrics that reduce the full orientation distribution to a single value, these measures can be highly sensitive to their calculation parameters and input data quality.
+Here, we examine the performance of two widely used metrics—the J-index and the M-index—using orientation data from a diverse suite of simulated, natural, and experimental specimens.
+We show that ODF-based measures of CPO intensity such as the J-index (and the ODF-derived variant of the M-index) can vary markedly with kernel parameters and may not converge to a unique value without careful treatment.
+In contrast, the M-index yields stable, reproducible results across a broad range of conditions when calculated in its original form using random-pair misorientation angle histograms.
+Monte Carlo resampling shows that M can be accurately estimated with 95% probability using ~500 orientations for moderate-to-strong CPOs (M ≥ 0.25), whereas weak CPOs (M < 0.1) may require up to ~3,000 unique orientation measurements.
+These results highlight the inherent limitations of reducing complex orientation distributions to one-dimensional metrics, and underscore the importance of consistent methodology, adequate sampling, and transparent reporting.
+Consequently, we propose a set of practical guidelines to improve the robustness, reproducibility, and comparability of CPO intensity estimates among specimens of similar type, mineralogy, and origin.

 DOI